MarkFChavez/mrkjlchvz.github.io/_posts/2017-05-28-hidden-complexity-of-ruby.md

 we call this the `N+1` problem.
 This article is not going to discuss the `N+1` problem but conceptually, it means more unnecessary database calls and performance issues.

 What I am trying to say is that developers new to Ruby or Rails may have abused the simplicity that `ruby` offers.
-This is just one of the many problems that `ruby` developers has to be aware of.
+This is just one of the many problems that Ruby developers has to be aware of.
 No wonder that there are a lot of `Ruby on Rails is dead.` and `Ruby on Rails does not scale.` articles showing up on the web and it really creeps me up.

-It's about time to step up and stop blaming `ruby` for whatever problems that we have.
+It's about time to step up and stop blaming Ruby for whatever problems that we have.
 Because it is a language that scales and performs very well just like any other languages.

 Maybe it's a good start by understanding how Ruby's GC works.
 Or learn how to benchmark effectively.
 We should know when and when not to use `ActiveRecord` queries.
 And most importantly, the more we know how these things work, the higher the possibility we can contribute and make the Ruby community better.